webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

 - **ABAC**
   - Attribute-Based Access Control.
 If both principal(user, group, role) have same tag as resource, policy is applied.
   - combine with **Tagging** to define permissions.
+  - **Create ABAC**
+    1. create identities(user, roles).
+Tag with labels.
+    2. tag new resources. create policy that new resources must have certain tags. (e.g. 'project' tag and 'team' tag).
+    3. configure permissions.
   - ![abac](img/abac.PNG)
 - **Access Control List (ACL)**
   - stateless firewall. scoped at the **subnet level**.